-Mental Health Problems and Stigma
+Mental Health Conditions and Stigma

-People sometimes have negative views about things they don't understand, such as mental health problems.
-Some people may believe things about mental health problems that aren't true.
-Other people may have good intentions but still feel uncomfortable when they find out you have a mental health problem.
+People sometimes have negative views about things they don't understand, such as mental health conditions.
+Some people may believe things about mental health conditions that aren't true.
+Other people may have good intentions but still feel uncomfortable when they learn that you have a mental health condition.
 This can make people treat you and your family differently.
 This is called stigma—when others judge you because you have a personal quality, trait, or condition.
-Because of stigma, others may look down on you.

 Stigma occurs when others:

-- Don't understand the mental health problem or think it's a laughing matter.
+- Don't understand the mental health condition.

 - Are nervous around you.

 You may have your own negative feelings about having a mental health condition.
 You may not want an employer or even your friends to know.
 This is called "self-stigma."
 It can keep you from getting treatment or finding work.

 Getting past stigma